braincorp/robustus/README.md

 	 robustus tag tag-name

 Later, this state can be retrieved by cloning the base repo and

     git checkout tag-name
-    robustus install requirements.txt --tag tag-name
+    robustus install -r requirements.txt --tag tag-name

 Underneath this functionality is implemented by a useful utility command